Emergent behaviors of discrete Lohe aggregation flows: Preliminaries

 2. Note that

 This yields

 Therefore, the condition in the second statement is more relaxed compared to the condition of the first statement.

-3. For a heterogeneous ensemble, we do not have a good theory of asymptotic state-locking up to now. \end{remark} Like the Lohe matrix model, the system \eqref{B-5} for a homogeneous ensemble $(\Omega_i = 0)$ can be rewritten as a gradient system:
+3. For a heterogeneous ensemble, we do not have a good theory of asymptotic state-locking up to now. \end{remark} Thanks to solution splitting property for \eqref{B-5} similar to Proposition \ref{P2.1} (iii), we may assume $\Omega_i = O$ for a homogeneous ensemble.
+Like the Lohe matrix model, system \eqref{B-5} for a homogeneous ensemble can be rewritten as a gradient system:

 where ${\mathbb P}^{\perp}_{\bx_i}$ is the orthogonal projection onto the tangent plane perpendicular to $\bx_i$: